-These include: money, relatives, children, vacations, work, household chores, sex, dealing with crisis times of life, fidelity, romance, use of alcohol, tobacco, marijuana and other drugs, communication rules, personality differences, role of friends, physical appearance, jealousy, cultural background issues, personal goals, pre-nupual agreements and blending families.
-Discussing your areas of concern prior to your big day, will give you an insightful and valuable approach to minimizing future problems and maintaining respect in your relationship.
+These include money, relatives, children, vacations, work, household chores, sex, dealing with crisis times of life, fidelity, romance, use of alcohol, marijuana, and other recreational drugs, communication rules, personality differences, the role of friends, physical appearance, jealousy, cultural background issues, personal goals, pre-nuptial agreements and blending families.
+Discussing your areas of concern prior to your big day will give you an insightful and valuable approach to minimizing future problems and maintaining respect in your relationship.

 Personal Boundaries & Effective Confrontation Workbook